acatone-git/SteelSeries_Stratus_Plus_Bluetooth_Setup_Windows/README.md

 - In the new window, scroll at the bottom of the available bindings & click on "Configure All"
 - Follow the application instructions to fully map the controller
-- Once the mapping is complete, return to the main window & click on the "Start" button
+- Once the mapping is complete, return to the main window & click on "Save Configuration"
-- The Steelseries Stratus+ will now work as a generic XBOX Controller (w/ Digital Triggers)
+- The Steelseries Stratus+ will work as a generic XBOX Controller (w/ Digital Triggers) once the "Start" button is pressed

 # Step 5 (Optional)